JamieLoh/Orbital-Team7259/README.md

 3. Start necessary XAMPP modules
 	- Open the XAMPP Control Panel and click "Start" for both Apache and MySQL
 4. Access the project in your browser
-	- Open a web browser and enter the following (URL: http://localhost/Canteam/Register and Login)
+	- Open a web browser and enter the following: localhost/Canteam/Register and Login
 5. Done!
 	- The project should now be up and running